CUBA: Cuba y La Fotografìa

 *If you are not accepted into your Dialogue program, the $500 deposit will be credited to your student account.

 **Applications are not considered complete until deposit is received.
 This deposit will be applied to the full cost of the program.

 **Faculty may require additional information and/or interview (after application deadline)Schedule Appointment →

 DOC Fee: $2,000

 This program will begin in Boston on the Northeastern campus.
-Students will be provided on-campus accommodations (typically a freshmen residence hall) between Sunday, May 4, 2014 and Sunday, May 11, 2014.
-Students will depart for Cuba on Sunday, May 11, 2014 for the remainder of the program.
+Students will be provided on-campus accommodations (typically a freshmen residence hall) between Sunday, May 10, 2015 and Saturday, May 16, 2015.
+Students will depart for Cuba on Saturday, May 16, 2015 for the remainder of the program.
 Please note that meals are not included and students will not have access to kitchens.
-Students may opt to use on-campus dining facilities during this time, but the cost will be the student's responsibility.
+Students may opt to use on-campus dining facilities during the on-campus portion of the program, but the cost will be the student's responsibility.

 In Cuba, students will be housed in a hotel.